JerryTseee/JerryTseee.github.io/_pages/about.md

 </div>

 # 💻 Internships
-- *2024.05 - 2024.08*, I worked as a **research assistant** in the [**HKU Computer Graphics and Visualization Lab**](https://hku-cg.github.io/), supervised by [**Prof. Taku Komura**](https://i.cs.hku.hk/~taku/).
+- *2024.05 - 2024.12*, I worked as a **research assistant** in the [**HKU Computer Graphics and Visualization Lab**](https://hku-cg.github.io/), supervised by [**Prof. Taku Komura**](https://i.cs.hku.hk/~taku/).
 My duty was to help developing a fully automation system to convert metahuman to OBJ mesh in Unreal Engine 5 and Maya.
 I also helped to do the data analysis of the digital human facial data.
 - *2023.12 - 2024.02*, I worked as a **data scientist intern** in the [**SmartAge Intelligence Limited, Hong Kong**](https://smart-age.net/eng/).
 My job was to collect the elderly activity data and help to do the data analysis to discover potential business value in the elderly market.
 I was also responsible for the renovation of WordPress product website.
-- *2024.10*, I worked as a **part-time data analyst helper** in the [**Amazon, China**](https://www.amazon.cn/).
-I was responsible for data processing.
-Analyzed and extracted insights from data to identify business opportunities and wrote an AARRR report.
-- *2023.08 - 2023.09*, I worked as an **IT Assistant** in the [**Hong Kong Hakka Associations**](https://hkhakka.com/).
+- *2023.08 - Present*, I worked as an **IT Assistant** in the [**Hong Kong Hakka Associations**](https://hkhakka.com/).
 I helped to organized 2023 Hakka Student Scholarship Award Event.
 Using Excel to input the personal information of students, and designing an event poster with Figma.
 (Now I am the part-time volunteer, help to promote Hakka culture to the world)

 # 🎖 Honors and Awards
 - *2023 - 2024* Dean's Award for Engineering Student Scholarship